gvwilson/sensibleadventures/nardica.md

 He'd scowled at that like he scowled at everything, but hadn't answered.

-The sky was exactly as bright as it had been an hour earlier when Madi stepped outside, the straightened reciprocating rod safely in an inside pocket of her coat.
+The sky was exactly as bright as it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely in an inside pocket of her coat.
 She peeled her egg as she hurried up the street toward the grocery store, trying not to get grease from her fingers onto it as she devoured the rubbery white flesh